MicroWebStacks/content-structure/README.md

 # Content Structure
 content-structure collects all your markdown files meta data and parses the Abstract Syntax Tree of each file

-! note this project is just starting and is not yet generating all planned artefacts !
+! note this project is just starting and is not yet generating all planned artefacts, minor versions can still have breaking changes !

 # Usage
 ```shell